BSA S29 was announced in time for the first full League season in 1929 and based on the Jack Parker creation.

 extra stays on the front forks.
 These were to prevent excessive sideways

 bending of the forks when broadsiding.
-They are more of a hinderance than
+They are more of a hindrance than

 a help - speedway machines need more flexibility than road racers.